Torquil Norman: Career

 Standing 6'7", Norman gained his pilot's licence at eighteen, and did his National Service in the Fleet Air Arm.
+He had to pretend that he was shorter than he actually was because he was three inches taller than the maximum height allowed for fighter pilots in the Fleet Air Arm.
+He survived a Hawker Sea Fury fire.
 After he left, he bought a Piper Comanche, flew in No. 601 Squadron RAF, and took up skydiving.

-After working as an investment banker in the United States for eleven years, Norman returned to the United Kingdom in the 1960s and subsequently entered the toymaking industry, first as chief executive of Berwick Timpo toy company from 1973.
+After working in the international department of J.P.
+Morgan in New York City, Norman became the general manager of Mineral Separations, an industrial holding company, where he sorted out small subsidiary companies that were not doing well and sold most of them off.
+However, he took a stake in Berwick's Toy Company and turned it into one of the largest toy firms in the United Kingdom.
+He resigned from Berwick's in 1979 due to a disagreement with the board.
 In 1980, he founded Bluebird Toys, makers of the Big Yellow Teapot House, the Big Red Fun Bus, and the successful Polly Pocket line of dolls.

 A long-term Camden resident, Norman bought the derelict Roundhouse arts venue in Chalk Farm for £3 million in 1996 "as an impulse buy", having read it was proposed to turn it into an architectural museum.

 As founder and chairman of the Roundhouse Trust he then raised £27 million from public and private sources, including almost £4 million more of his own personal funds, to restore the crumbling Victorian former railway repair shed, which had been a major arts venue in the 1960s and '70s.
 The restored Roundhouse reopened in June 2006 as a 1,700 seat performance space, with a state-of-the-art creative centre for young people in the undercroft, and a new wing with a purpose-built bar and café.
 It was soon the base for a major season by the Royal Shakespeare Company, played host to regular big-name rock concerts, and by 2008 had involved over 12,000 teenagers in creative arts projects.